chauff/cse1500-web-transcripts/Lecture-3.md

 $(document).ready(main);
 ```

 The course book makes extensive use of `jQuery` (a big time saver in practice).
 With `jQuery` it does not matter if you are after a `class` or `id`, the access pattern is always the same: `$()`.
-This is in contrast to plain JavaScript where we deal with `document` (the Web page object and our entry point to the DOM) which comes with a number of manners to select groups or single DOM elements:
+This is in contrast to plain JavaScript where we deal with `document` (the web page object and our entry point to the DOM) which comes with a number of manners to select groups or single DOM elements:
 - `document.getElementById`
 - `document.getElementsByClassName`
 - `document.getElementsByTagName`